Ladbrokes looks at why, despite being the bookies' favourites, Chelsea might not actually be the smart pick to win the Conference League this season.

 A trophy is there for the taking, but their potential opponents from now represent a huge step up in quality.

-UEFA Conference League Semi-Finals, Thursday 1st May
+UEFA Conference League Semi-Finals, second legs, Thursday 8th May

 How can I watch the Conference League?